-Today's world is changing so quickly that no one can easily predict trajectories.
-However, information overflow and asymmetry create chaos as well as opportunities.
-When I worked on modeling projects with millions of raw data records, I sometimes felt a bit powerless attempting to extract and manipulate useful information.
-Thus, the way this world operates becomes increasingly complicated, but people armed with appropriated tools will be able to solve real-world problems and optimize solutions.
-Stanford's MS&E program offers its students with these tools to tackle the most challenging problems and equip them with the mindset to manage complex situations.
-The Decision and Risk Analysis concentration will help strengthen my background in risk management and analysis while also providing possibilities to work with Stanford faculty on real client project.
+Today's world is changing so fast that no one can easily predict anything's trajectory.
+Information overflow and asymmetry create chaos as well as opportunities.
+When I worked on modeling projects with millions of raw data records, I sometimes feel a bit powerless attempting to extract and manipulate useful information.
+The way this world operates becomes increasingly complicated, but people armed with appropriated tools will be able to solve real world problems and optimize solutions.
+Stanford's MS&E program offers its students with these tools to tackle the most challenging problems and equips them with the mindset to manage complex situations.
+The Decision and Risk Analysis concentration will help strengthen my background in the risk management and analysis field while also provide possibility to work with Stanford faculty on real client project.

-We always say, "Risk is opportunity."
-Taking difficult exams and performing well in a job with high expectations at the same time is a challenging task, but not risky enough to provide a sufficient return of happiness.
+We always say, "Risk is opportunity".
+Taking difficult exams and performing well in a job with high expectation at the same time is a challenging task, but not risky enough to provide sufficient return of happiness.
 There's an old Chinese saying, "Refine his own virtue when in poverty; help improve the world when in success."
 My life theme was narrowly defined, but I realized there is more to achieve in this world and helping improve the world could go hand in hand with the pursuit of personal happiness.
-In this sense, greediness could be beneficial, because I want to earn more happiness and bring changes to the world by becoming a more capable person.
-To take on more risks wisely, and to bring more happiness to myself and this world, Stanford is the incubator that could offer all necessary resources to turn this into reality.
+In this sense, greediness could be beneficial - I want to earn more happiness and bring changes to the world by becoming a more capable person.
+To take on more risks wisely, and bring more happiness to myself and this world; Stanford is the incubator that could offer all necessary resources to turn this into reality.